Talend/component-runtime/CONTRIBUTING.md

 ### Suggesting Enhancements

 The framework follows user needs and will evolve from time to time.
-It has been designed for that and it should be painless to enrich the API.
+It has been designed for that and it should be painless to enrich the framework.
 However before adding an enhancement we must ensure a few things:

 - for runtime features, it is doable in standalone **and** in big data context
 - for UI features, it is implementable for web frontends as well as standalone (Eclipse RCP) frontends